algolia/instantsearch/docgen/src/Getting_started.md

 The core of a search experience is to display results.
 By default, React InstantSearch will do a query at the start of the page and will retrieve the most relevant hits.

-To display results, we are gonna use the [Hits](widgets/Hits.html) widget.
+To display results, we are going to use the [Hits](widgets/Hits.html) widget.
 This widget will display all the results returned by Algolia, and it will update when there are new results.